 By combining data from one of Cassini’s instruments, called CAPS (Cassini Plasma Spectrometer), researchers discovered that Dione’s exosphere contains molecules of oxygen.
 The researchers estimate the density of the molecular oxygen ions to be in the range of 0.01 to 0.09 ions per cubic centimeter and are produced when neutral molecules are ionized.

 Dione, one of Saturn’s icy moons, has a weak exosphere that includes molecules of oxygen, according to new findings from the Cassini-Huygens mission.

-The international mission made the discovery using combined data from one of Cassini’s instruments, called CAPS (Cassini Plasma Spectrometer), which includes a sensor designed and built at UCL’s Mullard Space Science Laboratory.
+The international mission made the discovery using combined data from one of Cassini’s instruments, called CAPS (Cassini Plasma Spectrometer), which includes a sensor designed and built at the University College London’s Mullard Space Science Laboratory.

 Dione joins Rhea and the main rings in Saturn’s system in having an oxygen-rich exosphere, as well as Jupiter’s moons Ganymede, Europa, and Callisto — the target for ESA’s proposed JUICE (JUpiter ICy moons Explorer) mission for launch in 2022.